tedtoal/Button_TT/README.md

 The most important initialization values are *value*, *minValue*, and *maxValue*, all *int8_t* types.
 The integer button classes each maintain three integer values as part of the class instance, one for the current button value and two for the minimum and maximum allowed values.
 One advantage of using these classes is that they automatically enforce the minimum and maximum values.
 Here, the initial value is -5 and the allowed range is from -10 (minValue) to +10 (maxValue).

+Three *initButton()* arguments weren't used above, *degreeSym*, *showPlus*, and *checkValue*.
+The *degreeSym* argument will be shown in a later section.
+The *showPlus* argument simply causes a "+" to be shown for positive values when showPlus=true.
+The "+" is omitted if showPlus=false (the default value).
+Finally, the *checkValue* argument is for advanced checking of button values and is left for the programmer to explore when needed.

 Finally, the button must be drawn, often in a screen draw function but perhaps simply within *setup():*

 ```